What Treatment Options Are There For Atopic Dermatitis?

 Topical phosphodiesterase-4 inhibitors increase the levels of a chemical messenger called cyclic adenosine monophosphate (cAMP).
 This chemical suppresses the immune response.7,8

-Immunosupressants are a systemic treatment that suppresses or interferes with the immune system response and may indirectly improve the function of the skin barrier and reduce the symptoms of AD, including itching, redness, and rash.
-Several different immunosuppressants may be used in the treatment of AD.9,10
+Immunosupressants are a systemic treatment that suppresses or interferes with the immune system response and may indirectly improve the function of the skin barrier and reduce the symptoms of atopic dermatitis, including itching, redness, and rash.
+Several different immunosuppressants may be used in the treatment of atopic dermatitis.9,10

 Biologic agents are medications that are targeted to treat diseases at the immune level.
 When used for atopic dermatitis, biological agents target cells in your body that cause inflammatory reactions by blocking specific proteins in your system called cytokines.11

-Since people with AD are at a higher risk of infections, antibiotics (topical or systemic) may be prescribed to treat bacterial infections.6
+Since people with atopic dermatitis are at a higher risk of infections, antibiotics (topical or systemic) may be prescribed to treat bacterial infections.6

 Phototherapy, or light therapy is the use of ultraviolet light waves as a treatment.9